marmelab/SonataElasticaBundle/README.md

 ## Configuration

-To enable ElasticSearch for a given model admin, you only need to edit the `sonata.admin` tag in the `services.xml` and extend `ElasticaAdmin` instead of `Admin`.
+To enable ElasticSearch for a given model admin, you only need to edit the `sonata.admin` tag in the `services.xml`:

-### Step 1/2: Configure admin service

 * Add a fourth empty argument to the admin service definition.
-* Add two attributes in the `sonata.admin` tag :
+* Add two attributes in the `sonata.admin` tag:
     * `searcher="elastica"`
     * `search_index=""`, set the value of your elastica index type

 **Example**

-For a `Book` entity :
+For a `Book` entity:

 ```xml
 <service id="book.admin" class="Acme\BookBundle\Admin\BookAdmin">